Filter by Category:

 Listen, Think, & Speak

 A third mini-lesson could focus on peer-to-peer discussions and how to become a strong contributor to a discussion.
-For this lesson, the anchor chart could be drawn to show affirmations from students such as:
+For this lesson plan, the anchor chart could be drawn to show affirmations from students such as:

 - Draw one stick figure (with big ears) to indicate he is listening to a second stick figure.